hashbender/foldem/README.md

 # Fold'em
-A Java framework for Texas Hold'em designed with an emphasis on simplicity and ease of use.
+A Java framework for Texas Hold 'em designed with an emphasis on simplicity and ease of use.

 ## Features
 - Hand evaluations